Learn about and experience the forest of life [tropical rainforest]. An opportunity for people to think about the global environment - 2

 Connecting everything together like a picture book

-The completed dipterocarp is a symbol of the Zoological Science Museum, and also serves as a starting point connecting displays within the museum.
-Nakagawa, who created the original visual, says:
+The completed Dipterocarpus tree is both a symbol of the Animal Science Museum and a starting point connecting displays within the museum.
+Nakagawa, who created the original visual that inspired it, says:

-"We wanted to connect the entire museum with the symbolic tree as the starting point. displays rooms were divided into the first and second floors, but you could start from the base of the symbolic tree, go around displays on the first floor, leave the 'World of the Forest Floor' and then return to the base of the tree.
+"We wanted to connect the entire building, starting from the symbolic tree. displays rooms were divided between the first and second floors, but you start from the base of the symbolic tree, tour displays on the first floor, and when you leave the [World of the Forest Floor], you return to the base of the tree again."

-This time, if you climb the stairs, as if climbing the symbol tree, the 'World of the Forest Canopy' will appear, and you will continue to learn about plants living in symbiosis with animals.
-The idea was to connect everything together like a picture book, while preserving the architectural structure."
+Next, as you ascend the stairs, as if climbing the symbolic tree, the "world of the forest canopy" appears, leading into a story about plants coexisting with animals.
+The idea was to connect everything like a picture book, while making use of the building's structure."

 It was also the zoo's wish to use the symbol tree as the starting point.